Franz Ferdinand (band): Collaborations and covers

 The band 'met' Gorillaz in December 2005 and interviewed each other for a feature in Observer Music Monthly.
 At the 2009 NME Awards ceremony, they performed a cover of Blondie's "Call Me" with Elly Jackson of La Roux on guest vocals.

-When Franz appeared on Radio 1's Live Lounge on 6 April 2009, to promote "No You Girls", they covered "Womanizer" by Britney Spears.
+When the band appeared on Radio 1's Live Lounge on 6 April 2009, to promote "No You Girls", they covered "Womanizer" by Britney Spears.
 They have also collaborated with Marion Cotillard for the 2010 Lady Dior campaign.
 The band wrote the lyrics and plays the music for the song "The Eyes of Mars", while the actress is on vocals.
 Kapranos noted that it was refreshing working with her as she had a lot of fun going and retrying the song time and time again.
 In 2010, Franz Ferdinand contributed to the Alice in Wonderland soundtrack with their adaption of the song "The Lobster Quadrille".
 Later that year, Kapranos and McCarthy collaborated on the song "Do It Again" with Edwyn Collins on his album Losing Sleep.

 In 2016, Alex Kapranos took part in a documentary about Glasgow music and Chemikal Underground Records called Lost in France.
 The film was directed by Niall McCann and brought Kapranos (along with members of The Delgados, Mogwai and others) to Mauron, Brittany, to recreate a gig they played when Kapranos was in his earlier band, The Karelia.
 The film features Kapranos playing live with Stuart Braithwaite of Mogwai, and other musicians such as Emma Pollock and RM Hubbert, and Holy Mountain, as well as interviews with Kapranos and his old label-mates.
 Lost in France premiered at the Edinburgh International Film Festival to wholly positive reviews and was called "funny, vital and sobering" by Scotland's arts bible The Skinny.
 In 2022, Franz Ferdinand's single, "This Fire" served as the opening theme song for the Polish-Japanese animated series, Cyberpunk: Edgerunners.